 2. Understand Patients Before You Educate Them

 Following the meet and greet, when you’re in the confidential talking area, get to understand the patient using “the four chiefs.”
+This concept was taught by Dr. Paul Homoly at our 2019 Delivering WOW Summit.

 The first chief is the chief condition.
 That’s the condition that brought the patient into the dental practice.
 Discovering their chief condition is done by asking them a simple question: What can I do to help you?